 ▪negative BorderOffsets can be saved, but browsers understand them as zero offsets;

-SaveHTMLEx saves all text of "Symbol" font as a set of HTML character entities or Unicode codes.
+SaveHTMLEx saves all text of "Symbol" and "Wingdings" fonts as a set of HTML character entities or Unicode codes.
 For example, the text 'a+b=g' of "Symbol" font (α+β=γ) is saved as 'α+β=γ'

 ▪correct view on non-Windows platforms